· February 1st, 2012: Abstract submission starts (Online)

-· June 8-10, 2011: Tenth Cambio de Colores – Latinos in the Heartland conference
+· June 13th-15th, 2012: Eleventh Cambio de Colores – Latinos in the Heartland conference

-Cambio de Colores (Change of Colors) is an annual conference that, since 2002, brings together researchers, practitioners, decision-makers, and community members to discuss the issues that Missouri and all the Heartland states face as a result of the demographic changes reflected since the 2000 Census, which clearly showed large numbers of immigrants—most of them Latino or Hispanic, but including significant numbers of migrants and refugees from Asia, Africa, and Europe—settling in rural and urban areas of every state in the region.
+Cambio de Colores (Change of Colors) is an annual meeting that, since 2002, brings together researchers, practitioners, decision-makers, and community members, to discuss the issues that Missouri, the Heartland, and other states face as a result of the demographic changes made evident by the 2000 Census.
+That Census clearly showed that large numbers of immigrants—most of them Latino or Hispanic, but including significant numbers of migrants and refugees from Asia, Africa, and Europe—were settling in rural and urban areas of every state in the region.
 These dramatic changes are also happening in new destination states in the South, the Pacific Northwest, and New England.

-Led by the University of Missouri, Cambio de Colores is a collaborative effort of the University of Missouri and Extension, other educational institutions in the Midwest region, as well as government and private organizations.
+Led by the University of Missouri, Cambio de Colores is a collaborative effort that includes University of Missouri Extension, other educational institutions in the Midwest and the Southern regions, as well as government and private organizations.

-The 2011 meeting will be a special multi-state conference that will showcase research and best practices from Midwestern and Southern states of the country.
-The last two conferences benefited from the cooperation of the University of Missouri's Cambio Center for Research & Outreach on Latinos and Changing Communities, and the interstate initiative on “Latinos and Immigrants in Midwestern Communities,” North Central Education and Research Activity 216 (NCERA 216).
-For 2011, the cooperation has been extended to include the Southern Extension and Research Activity 37 (SERA 37) “The New Hispanic South,” an initiative that brings together a large number of universities and institutions addressing similar changes in that region.
+The last three conferences benefited from the cooperation of the University of Missouri's Cambio Center for Research & Outreach on Latinos and Changing Communities, and the interstate initiative on “Latinos and Immigrants in Midwestern Communities,” North Central Education and Research Activity 216 (NCERA 216).
+In 2011 and 2012, the cooperation has been extended to include the Southern Extension and Research Activity 37 (SERA 37) “The New Hispanic South,” an initiative that brings together a large number of universities and institutions addressing similar changes in that region.

-The planning committee wants to stress that while native and foreign-born Latinos may constitute the majority of new arrivals in most communities in these regions of the country, it is important to note that immigrants from other areas of the world are also settling in these regions, mostly to work on jobs made available through the significant aging of the population and the decline in numbers of the younger demographic segments.
-The integration of these very diverse groups is being studied by academics and pursued by stakeholders, as the new arrivals seek to become part and parcel of the social, economic, and cultural fabric of the South and the Heartland.
+While native and foreign-born Latinos may constitute the majority of new arrivals in most communities in these regions of the country, the conference organizers stress that immigrants from other areas of the world are also settling in these regions, mostly to work on jobs made available through the significant aging of the population and the consequent decline in the numbers of the younger demographic segments.
+The integration of these very diverse groups is being studied by academics and pursued by stakeholders, as the newcomers seek to become part and parcel of the social, economic, and cultural fabric of the South and the Heartland.

-The 2011 conference aims to bring state-of-the-art research and best practices that benefit the participants and inform decision-makers and policy-makers of the multiple ways in which Midwestern and Southern stakeholders are addressing the most significant and transformational demographic and cultural change in decades.
-The conference will provide a platform to present, discuss, share, learn, and identify critical areas where the development of information and promising practices will facilitate the successful transition of all newcomers into our communities, while providing these communities with the tools necessary to address these changes in sustainable and beneficial ways to all.
+The 2012 conference will provide state-of-the-art research and best practices that will inform participants, decision-makers and policy-makers, of the multiple ways in which Midwestern and Southern stakeholders are addressing the most significant and transformational demographic and cultural change in decades.
+The conference provides a unique platform to present, discuss, share, learn, and identify critical areas where the development of information and promising practices will facilitate the successful transition of all newcomers into our communities, while providing these communities with the tools necessary to address these changes in sustainable and beneficial ways to all.
 It will also be a timely event to see the effects that current national and statewide discussions about immigrants and immigration are having in this transition.